UserOfficeProject/user-office-core/documentation/docs/developer-guide/running-locally.md

 ### `npm run lint`

-Lints typescript code and log if there are any errors.<br>
+Lints typescript code and log if there are any errors.

 `npm run lint:fix` should be used if you want to fix all auto-fixable errors and warnings.